Cysharp/MemoryPack/README.md

 Binary wire format specification
 ---
 The type of `T` defined in `Serialize<T>` and `Deserialize<T>` is called C# schema.
 MemoryPack format is not self described format.
 Deserialize requires the corresponding C# schema.
-Seven types exist as internal representations of binaries, but types cannot be determined without a C# schema.
+These types exist as internal representations of binaries, but types cannot be determined without a C# schema.

 Endian must be `Little Endian`.
 However reference C# implementation does not care endianness so can not use on big-endian machine.
 However modern computers are usually little-endian.

-There are seven types of format.
+There are eight types of format.

 * Unmanaged struct
 * Object
 * Version Tolerant Object
+* Circular Reference Object
 * Tuple
 * Collection
 * String